Annual report and financial statements for the year ended 31 December 2025

 |£’000

-The Portfolio Manager provides investment management services through agreements with Octopus AIF Management Limited and Future Generations VCT.
-It also provides accounting and administration services to Future Generations VCT under a Non-Investment Services Agreement (NISA).
+The Portfolio Manager provides investment management services through agreements with Octopus AIF Management Limited and Titan.
 No compensation is payable if the agreement is terminated by either party, if the required notice period is given.
 The fee payable, should insufficient notice be given, will be equal to the fee that would have been paid should continuous service be provided, or the required notice period was given.
-The basis upon which the management fee is calculated is disclosed within Note 19 of the financial statements.
+The basis upon which the management fee is calculated is disclosed within the Annual Report and financial statements.

 4. Other expenses